ccelio/riscv-boom-doc/README.md

 You can download this document from (https://ccelio.github.io/riscv-boom-doc).

+There is also a Google group at (https://groups.google.com/forum/#!forum/riscv-boom).

 To build (and then read) the latest version of this document using Latex:

     $ git clone https://github.com/ccelio/riscv-boom-doc.git